-ERM is set to expand its offering of products and services to vehicle manufacturers (OEMs) and importers over the coming year, in order to provide them tools to strengthen customer relations even after the expiration of the warranty.
+ERM is set to expand its offering of products and services to vehicle manufacturers (OEMs) and importers over the coming year, in order to provide tools to strengthen customer relations even after the expiration of the warranty.

 ERM's solutions will enable vehicle manufacturers and importers to offer their customers additional products and services during the vehicle's lifespan, obtain important real-time information about vehicle’s systems failure and accidents, and increase revenue from owners after the expiration of the vehicle's warranty.
 The solutions and technology for automobile manufacturers and importers will expand ERM's current offerings, which mainly target fleet management and stolen vehicle recovery service providers.

 ERM Advanced Telematics is an international automotive technology vendor, whose products are installed in more than 1.5 million vehicles worldwide.
 ERM Advanced Telematics, founded in 1985, is headquartered in Israel and operates in over 65 countries in North, Central and South America, Europe, Asia, Africa and Australia.
-The company's solutions are based on a range of wireless technologies, including cellular communications, RF, Bluetooth and Wi-Fi.
+The company's solutions are based on a range of wireless technologies, including cellular communications, RF, Short-Range wireless communication and Wi-Fi.
 ERM offers a wide range of modular solutions that improve the protection, management, and diagnostics of vehicles, vehicle fleets, and valuable assets, reducing operating costs for both the service provider and the end customer.

 The StarLink technology, which is implemented in ERM's family of telematics products, is designed as a modular solution, on which additional peripherals and technologies can easily be added at any time.
 The modularity makes it possible to add advanced features and services, including real-time vehicle diagnostics, driver behavior monitoring, real-time accident detection, connectivity with various sensors, readings from the vehicle's different systems and additional features.

 In addition to the diagnostics services, ERM is developing smart products that will allow automotive OEMs and importers to add value for drivers and vehicle and fleet owners,